 Few of these gates exist now, as most of them have been torn down, but their names have remained.

 Here is a detailed Beijing city guide.

-Passes were defence fortifications in ancient China.
+Passes were defense fortifications in ancient China.
 Born of war, they were built at points of strategic importance.

 The passes fall roughly in two types: those on the Great Wall and those on postal routes.

 The passes on postal roads may be regarded as regional fortresses.
 A common feature about these passes is that virtually all of them were on provincial or county boundaries.
-Though not as large as those on the Great Wall, they were also strategically located for defence purposes.
-In warring periods they were often bones of contention between rivalling strategists.
-Major postal road passes in existence today are Loushan Pass of Guizhou, Jianmen Pass of Sichuan, Yanmin Pass of Shanxi, Tiemen Pass of Xinjiang, and Guimen Pass of Guangxi, which have all become popular scenic spots today.
+Though not as large as those on the Great Wall, they were also strategically located for defense purposes.
+In warring periods they were often bones of contention between rivaling strategists.
+The major postal road passes in existence today are the Loushan Pass of Guizhou, Jianmen Pass of Sichuan, Yanmin Pass of Shanxi, Tiemen Pass of Xinjiang, and Guimen Pass of Guangxi, which has all become popular scenic spots today.

 The Lingxing Gate, also known as Heavenly Gate or Gate of Dragon and Phoenix, was a kind of ancient structure built in different places with different meanings.
-More often than not they stood in front of mausoleums, altars and temples dedicated to emperors.
-The Lingxing Gate comprises baluster columns and decorated tie-beams.
-The space between the columns has three to nine partitions which are either blocked with walls or left open with gates to symbolize access to heaven-meaning that the deceased could ascend the sky once through this gate.
+More often than not they stood in front of mausoleums, altars, and temples dedicated to emperors.
+The Lingxing Gate comprises baluster columns and decorated tie beams.
+The space between the columns has three to nine partitions which are either blocked with walls or left open with gates to symbolize access heaven-meaning that the deceased could ascend the sky once through this gate.